xchwarze/wifi-pineapple-cloner/README.md

 All the firmwares found on the internet have been created using the [securityaddicted method](https://www.securityaddicted.com/2016/11/17/weaponizing-gl-inet-gl-ar150/), which involves duplicating the entire original file system.
 However, this approach consumes excessive space and often leads to instability.
 As a result, I have developed a new and improved method.

-I introduced this new method method during my presentations at EkoParty 2020 and DragonJar 2021.
+I introduced this new method during my presentations about hardware porting at EkoParty 2020 and DragonJar 2021.
 You can access the materials from those [presentations here](https://github.com/indetectables-net/embedded).

 In 2021, an [idiot named Samy Younsi](https://github.com/xchwarze/wifi-pineapple-cloner/issues/26), shamelessly plagiarized the method I had developed and presented at conferences.
 Months later, he adapted it to Python using the Wifi Pineapple Cloner v1 version and continued spreading it as his own creation.